Find your dog

 If your dog is a chronic runaway, they are not going to stop this behavior on their own.
 It’s up to you to create a safe, enjoyable environment in your yard and reinforce positive behaviors so your pup will never run off again!

 Check your fence and gates to tighten security and prevent dog escapes

-If your dog frequently escapes from a fenced yard, carefully inspect the physical fence for damage.
+If your dog frequently escapes from the yard, even though you have an outdoor dog fence, carefully inspect the physical fence for damage.
 Dogs can squeeze through smaller spaces than you might expect!
 Look for places where your pooch has dug a hole beneath the fence.
 Block any holes with lumber or chicken wire to prevent future dog escapes.

 Your dog may be stepping on patio furniture or toys to climb up and over the fence.
 Move these items away from the fence.